Dark metal showing at edges of crowns on back teeth

 Minimal preparation Emax restorations to improve an occlusal plane slant (canted upper teeth) and to remove the "dark lines at the gumline" on the back teeth.

 Technology has come a long way in cosmetic dentistry.
 This especially applies to the area of porcelain technology.
-Emax is a beautiful, durable ceramic being used for crowns.
+Emax is a beautiful, durable ceramic system being used for porcelain veneers and crowns.
 It is perfect in areas of the mouth with high esthetic demand.
-This new porcelain is becoming very popular.
-Read on to learn more about the benefits, minimum preparation possibilities, and advantages of Emax crowns.
+This new porcelain is becoming very popular due to its esthetics and the ability to save tooth structure.
+Read on to learn more about the benefits, minimum preparation possibilities, and advantages of Emax porcelain.

 Traditionally, significant enamel removal was required to place porcelain crowns and veneers.
 Advanced dental laboratory techniques now allow dentists to place veneers with little to no preparation.
 Dr. James Fondriest performs this treatment for qualified patients at Lake Forest Dental Arts in Chicago, IL.